Skip to main content

 Schematic

-The default Schematic shape displays the Inputs and Outputs for the product based on what has been entered in the I/O Studio.
+The default Schematic shape displays the inputs and outputs for the product based on the information entered in the I/O Studio.

 schematic shape.png